KrishnaKEA/Kodak-Frontend-Cinemaxx/README.md

 The design is simple and minimalistic in order for the web app to be intuitiv to use regardless of the user's experience, knowledge, concentration level.
 This allows the user to use the web app efficiently and conveniently.
 The specific design choices we made were a clean layout with few elements and readable font sizes.

+For production deployment, here is our surge link: